7 Best Coffee Grinders for Pour Over Brewing

 Burr Grinders vs Blade Grinders

 Burr coffee grinders crush coffee beans into specific grind sizes between either flat burrs or conical burs.
 Because pour-overs rely on water dispersion through the grounds, it’s important that coffee grounds are uniform in size and evenly distributed.
-Otherwise, you’ll end up with very inconsistent flavours.
+Otherwise, you’ll end up with very inconsistent flavors.

 This is why even fresh-roasted coffee won’t yield the best cup if you use a blade grinder.
 Blade grinders chop the coffee beans into uneven pieces.
 If you were to examine your coffee, you’d find there are both fines and large pieces, not a consistent medium-fine grind.
 Brewing coffee with a blade grinder results in uneven extraction.